saktheeshb/BDDTest/README.md

 # BDDTest
-Cucumber BDD testing Sample one ..
+Cucumber BDD testing.
+This is for testing